-(h) Hedlund v.
+(b) Hedlund v.
 Superior Court (1983) 34 Cal.3d 695.

 The health care provider defendants, seeking to apply a shorter period of limitations than MICRA allows, argued that "professional negligence" involves only acts in the course of diagnosis or treatment resulting in injury to the patient, and an injury to a third person resulting from a therapist's failure to warn of a threat made by the patient is "ordinary negligence."
 (Id. at p.
 702.)
-However, the Court later "rejected that contention in Hedlund, concluding that the duty to warn was 'inextricably interwoven' with the doctor's professional responsibilities.
-We reasoned: 'Tarasoff [v.
+However, the Court later "rejected that contention in Hedlund, concluding that the duty to warn was "inextricably interwoven" with the doctor's professional responsibilities.
+We reasoned: "Tarasoff [v.
 Regents of University of California (1976) 17 Cal.3d 425] recognizes a right to expect that a licensed psychotherapist will realize when a patient poses a serious danger to another and, if that potential victim is identifiable, will act reasonably to protect the victim.
 The diagnosis and the appropriate steps necessary to protect the victim are not separate or severable, but together constitute the duty giving rise to the cause of action.'"
 (Waters v.
-Bourhis (1985) 40 Cal.3d 424, 432.)
+Bourhis (1985) 40 Cal.3d 424, 432; see Turner v.
+Rivera (9th Cir.
+2021) 835 F.Appx.
+273, 274-275 [nonpub. opn.] [wrongful disclosure by therapist that patient was a threat to a third party constituted professional negligence].)

 Following Hedlund, in Limon v.
 College Hospital (Aug.
-17, 2011, B230179) 2011 WL 3612229, an unpublished and thus uncitable opinion, the Court of Appeal held that a psychiatric hospital's negligence in failing to protect a patient from sexual assault by another patient was professional, not ordinary negligence.
+17, 2011, B230179), 2011 WL 3612229 [nonpub opn.], the Court of Appeal held that a psychiatric hospital's negligence in failing to protect a patient from sexual assault by another patient was professional, not ordinary negligence.
 "Acute psychiatric hospitals . . . admit patients who generally are, as a result of a mental disorder, a danger to themselves or others.
 [Citation.]
 Thus, just as the duty to warn a third party of a patient's dangerousness is interwoven with a psychologist's professional duty to properly diagnose the patient's condition, here, [the hospital's duty to ensure the physical safety of psychiatric patients from themselves and each other cannot be extricated from its professional duty to properly diagnose and treat the patients' mental disorders."
 (Id. at p.
-5.)
+5; but see Samantha B. v.
+Aurora Vista Del Mar, LLC (2021) 72 Cal.App.5th 1092 [2021 WL 5996835, at pp. 6-7], rehg. granted Jan.
+14, 2022 [evidence an acute psychiatric facility was aware female patients were vulnerable to sexual predation by male staff and implemented policies exposing patients to this high degree of risk sufficiently supported jury's reckless neglect finding, establishing right to recover under the Elder Abuse Act, rather than MICRA].)